Cornelius "Tenoo" Coleman

-Cornelius Jessie Coleman (July 5, 1928- February 20, 1973), also called "Tenoo", was an American R&B drummer best known for playing with Fats Domino's band and on many of his hit records.
+Cornelius Jessie "Tenoo" Coleman (July 5, 1928 – February 20, 1973) was an American R&B drummer best known for playing with Fats Domino's band and on many of his hit records.

 Tenoo Coleman was born in New Orleans.
 He was raised uptown on Rocheblave Street, in a rough neighborhood known as "The Blade".

 Career

 Coleman first sat in with Fats Domino at the Mac Hansbury Lounge on Galvez Street, and joined his band in early 1951.
 He came aboard about the same time as guitarist Walter "Papoose" Nelson and sax man Wendell Duconge.
 He filled the chair previously held by Victor Leonard, Robert Stevens, Dave Oxley, Frank Parker, Willie Barbarin, John Cook, and Earl Palmer.
 After a successful string of hits on the charts only one song, "Rockin' Chair," hit the charts in 1951, in the final week in December.
 Fats continued touring with his new band.
 Domino's producer Dave Bartholomew had a brief falling out with Imperial Records owner Lew Chudd over money, so Fats went to work with producer Al Young, a local record store owner.
 He and his road band, including Coleman, went into the studio in January 1952.
 Released from that session was "Goin' Home" backed with "Reelin' and Rockin'".
 The A-side of the disc went to #1 on the R&B chart, and became the first R&B record to appear in the Pop chart, at #30.

-Domino's band, on the road and in the studio beginning in 1952, consisted of Fats on piano and vocals, Buddy Hagans and Wendell Duconge on sax, Walter "Papoose" Nelson on guitar, Billy Diamond on bass, and Cornelius "Tenoo" Coleman on drums.
+Domino's band, on the road and in the studio beginning in 1952, consisted of Fats on piano and vocals, Buddy Hagans and Wendell Duconge on sax, Nelson on guitar, Billy Diamond on bass, and Coleman on drums.
 Years later Domino remembered this band as his "best ever."
 He especially valued the hard-driving Coleman.
 "Tenoo was left-handed and could really keep a beat," Fats recalled, "I used to have him set up his drums right next to the piano because the drummer is where I get my drive from."